CentOS Stream 9 Build 20240724

 These scenarios include:

-Record: The mannequin numbers, sizes, sorts, and interfaces of the laborious drives hooked up to the system.
+Record: The model numbers, sizes, types, and interfaces of the hard drives attached to the system.
 For example, Seagate ST3320613AS 320 GB on SATA0, Western Digital WD7500AAKS 750 GB on SATA1.

-Installing CentOS as an additional operating system on a current system
+Installing CentOS as an additional operating system on an existing system

 Record: Partitions used on the system.
-This info can embrace file system sorts, device node names, file system labels, and sizes, and lets you determine particular partitions throughout the partitioning course.
-If one of many working techniques is a Unix working system, CentOS might report the device names otherwise.
-Additional info might be discovered by executing the equal of the mount command and the blkid command, and within the /and so on/fstab file.
+This information can include file system types, device node names, file system labels, and sizes, and allows you to identify specific partitions during the partitioning process.
+If one of the operating systems is a Unix operating system, CentOS may report the device names differently.
+Additional information can be found by executing the equivalent of the mount command and the blkid command in the /etc/fstab file.

 If multiple operating systems are installed, the CentOS installation program attempts to automatically detect them, and to configure a boot loader to boot them.
 You can manually configure additional operating systems if they are not detected automatically.
 See Configuring boot loader in Configuring software options for more information.